enduser/dk-web-authentication/README.md

 # dk-web-authentication
-Form based authentication logic and middlewares
+Form based authentication logic and middleware for zend expressive